-Source: U.S. Bureau of Economic Analysis, CA 25 and 25N; Calculations by CSRA RC
+Source: U.S. Bureau of Economic Analysis, CA 25 and 25N

 FORESTRY

 Timber is a very important resource in the CSRA, whose 2,898,849- timber land acres account for 12% of Georgia's total timberland acreage.
 Timber is the most extensive natural resource in the CSRA with 67.7% of all the region's land acres classified as timberland.
 All of the CSRA forests have the potential for timber industry usage.